What can you do as a free member?

 You'll want an even spread of stats as you progress through the game, and the best way to do that is to equip gear that grant attribute bonuses.
 Ideally, you'll want to address the stats you didn't prioritize earlier in the stat priority section of this guide.

-Use Boots with Dexterity, Dodge Distance, or Attribute Bonuses
+Use Boots with Attribute Bonuses

 1 Dawnshore